Games Where You Can Play Optimally with Arena-Independent Finite Memory: Discussion

-\textbf{Comparison with related work.} We already discussed extensively the most important related articles~\cite{DBLP:conf/mfcs/GimbertZ04,GZ05,DBLP:conf/icalp/Kopczynski06,DBLP:journals/iandc/AminofR17,martin_AM75,DBLP:conf/fsttcs/0001PR18} in Section~\ref{sec:intro}, alongside a technical comparison between our work and Gimbert and Zielonka's seminal result~\cite{GZ05}.
-Here, we simply want to highlight interesting directions of research inspired by some of these papers.
-First, Aminof and Rubin provide a simpler (but incomplete) approach to memoryless determinacy through the prism of first-cycle games in~\cite{DBLP:journals/iandc/AminofR17}: a similar take on finite-memory determinacy could be appealing --- it could provide sufficient conditions easier to test than $\memskel$-monotony and $\memskel$-selectivity.
-Second, Kopczynski establishes sufficient (and relaxed) conditions to ensure the existence of UML strategies \textit{for one player} in~\cite{DBLP:conf/icalp/Kopczynski06}: it would be interesting to study the corresponding problem in the finite-memory case.
-Indeed, in many games where infinite memory is needed, it is only the case for one of the players (e.g.,~\cite{DBLP:journals/iandc/VelnerC0HRR15,DBLP:conf/lics/ChatterjeeHJ05,DBLP:conf/concur/BruyereHRR19}) and conditions à la Kopczynski could thus prove useful.
 Finally, recall that Le Roux et al.~give a rather tight characterization of combinations of objectives preserving the sufficiency of finite-memory strategies in~\cite{DBLP:conf/fsttcs/0001PR18}.
-Their techniques, as well as the scope of their results, is somewhat orthogonal to ours.
+Their techniques, as well as the scope of their results, are somewhat orthogonal to ours.
 Whether both approaches can be intertwined to obtain results on more general settings remains an open question.

-\textbf{Limits and future work.} To close this paper, we recall two limits of our approach, and the corresponding open problems.
+\paragraph{Limits and future work} To close this paper, we recall three limits of our approach, and the corresponding open problems.

 First, as explained throughout the paper, our results cover all cases where \textit{arena-independent} memory suffices, and are \textit{limited to these cases}.
-We have argued that the approach cannot be fully lifted to the general case, for good reasons, as the lifting corollary breaks in some situations (Section~\ref{sec:intro}).
+We have argued that the approach cannot be fully lifted to the general case, for good reasons, as the lifting corollary breaks in some situations (see Sections~\ref{sec:intro} and~\ref{sec:counterexample}).
 Still, we have hope to generalize our approach to some extent to the \textit{arena-dependent} case, through some \textit{function} associating memory skeletons to arenas, as discussed in Section~\ref{sec:intro}.
-Obtaining a lifting corollary --- under well-chosen conditions --- in the arena-dependent case would be of tremendous help in practice: see for example~\cite{DBLP:journals/acta/BouyerMRLL18,DBLP:conf/fossacs/BouyerHMR017,DBLP:conf/concur/BruyereHRR19}.
+Obtaining a lifting corollary~--- under well-chosen conditions~--- in the arena-dependent case would be of tremendous help in practice: see for example~\cite{DBLP:journals/acta/BouyerMRLL18,DBLP:conf/fossacs/BouyerHMR017,DBLP:conf/concur/BruyereHRR19}.
 Hence this is clearly the next step in our quest.

+Second, our result is a characterization \textit{instantiated by a memory skeleton $\memskel$}.
+While the lifting corollary is helpful in applications, it would be fantastic to be able to find an appropriate skeleton automatically, and to be able to determine if a given skeleton is minimal (with regard to a preference relation).
+This paper is a first step toward these long-term objectives.